Fsh10/PROMETHEUS-MONITORING-TEMPLATE/README.md

 ##

-Thanks dedveloper community for template of this project!
+Thanks developers community for template of this project!